Deuterium NMR

 Deuterium is an isotope with spin = 1, unlike hydrogen-1, which has spin = 1/2.
 The term deuteron NMR, in direct analogy to proton NMR, is also used.
 Deuterium NMR has a range of chemical shift similar to proton NMR but with poor resolution, due to the smaller magnitude of the magnetic dipole moment of the deuteron relative to the proton.
-It may be used to verify the effectiveness of deuteration: a deuterated compound will show a strong peak in deuterium NMR but not proton NMR.
+It may be used to verify the effectiveness of chemical reactions that install deuterium atoms on a structure: a deuterated compound will show a strong peak in the ^{2}H-NMR spectrum.
+If the reaction involves replacement of an existing proton, the structurally analogous signal in the ^{1}H-NMR spectrrum will be smaller.